 - Pictures from Taroko National Park, Taiwan

 - Slovak Paradise & High Tatras – Trekking High And Low

 - Uluru – My New Favourite Destination in the World

 - What’s There to See in Tansen, Nepal?

 I am an avid hiker, but that does show on Arimo Travels.
-I have posted some hiking photos on my Instagram page, but otherwise I’m not really interested in reporting about my hikes abroad.
+I have posted some hiking photos on my Instagram, but otherwise I’m not really interested in reporting about my hikes abroad.
 For me, hiking is about absorbing my surroundings with my own senses.

-I love trekking in the national parks of Finland, but I don’t usually take pictures during my hikes.
+I also love trekking in my home country Finland, but I rarely take pictures during my hikes.
 I like to be present in my surroundings, and planning a future guide or blog post would take away from the experience.